RENEE MONTAGNE, Host:

 We turn to Saudi Arabia now, where the education system has been under close scrutiny ever since the 9/11 terror attacks, where 15 of the 19 hijackers were Saudis.
 In particular, textbooks used in schools across Saudi Arabia have come in for some harsh criticism for teaching religious intolerance that can encourage violence.

 Now the country has revised its textbooks as part of a broader education reform program, though some critics question whether these efforts go far enough.
-Kelley McEvers reports from Riyadh.
+Kelly McEvers reports from Riyadh.

-Mr. SAID MOHAMMAD (Teacher, Saudi Arabia): (Through translator) Every class I teach is the same.
+SAID MOHAMMAD: (Through translator) Every class I teach is the same.
 I teach what the government tells me to teach.

 MCEVERS: That curriculum changed recently, when the government mandated that certain references be deleted from Saudi textbooks: jihad, or holy war, and walaa wal baraa, the notion that Muslims should be, quote, "emancipated from non-Muslims."
 Said Mohammad was surprised and a little angry.